Home | Send Feedback | Share on Bluesky |

 npx parcel build src/index.html --no-cache --public-url .

-The smaller size of the date-fns bundle is a result of the fact that the application only imported the required functions, with Moment.js the application imported the whole library.
+The smaller size of the date-fns bundle is because the application only imported the required functions.
+With Moment.js, the application imported the entire library.

-In this section, we are taking a closer look at some functions date-fns provides.
-This is not a complete overview of all methods that are part of the date-fns library.
+In this section, we'll take a closer look at some of the functions date-fns provides.
+This isn't a complete overview of all the methods that are part of the date-fns library.
 See the official documentation for more details and a complete list of all provided methods.

-As mentioned before, date-fns is a collection of independent date and time functions that you have to import into your application individually. date-fns does not provide a date/time wrapper, and it does not add any methods to the built-in Date object, but it works with the native Date object seeming less together.
+As mentioned before, date-fns is a collection of independent date and time functions that you have to import into your application individually. date-fns doesn't provide a date/time wrapper, nor does it add any methods to the built-in Date object.
+Instead, it works with the native Date object, seemingly seamlessly.

 import toDate from 'date-fns/toDate';